Mariusrik/PG4300-grp10/README.md

 Under comes a description of how we worked with different parts of the project.
 And the result from this.

 * **Database**
-In the project we have used postgres database run in own image on our computers and hosted by heroku on the uploaded version.
-Our tests is ran at a local sqlite database.
+In the project, we have used Postgres database run in own image on our computers.
+And on our Heroku uploaded site Heroku has also provided with Postgres.
+Our tests are running at a local sqlite database.

 ![alt text](https://00e9e64bac702135f6c789d4a40b1fd8da6743049265001015-apidata.googleusercontent.com/download/storage/v1/b/pg4300grp10b/o/direct-uploads%2Ftable.png?qk=AD5uMEu6I1pIjXS6xrjX63oomMuDDkUtasc_V-089HYkKZSyphPB-cW3sGnPATuAPUkrHQ5ZpmMIBsTVYEIz4bgEM5HFbKMfTHzf0M4HYS-wBJJ0xLf_qN_mcUQtH5TZyKD5mjO47sSaR1VS3zP0MGCSJadKaWVV9NJ8lkmKZH0-MktO9-rDtBrQdEjYswS3JQevNV43zfnIsVsL6_cHYYu-2plsTX5KdZRlMgsOO8oFdlEtioCvQxmk4ZonlkZyRZFkLcrXjevcDInzrFg86WO3p5XJkycj8H2Nrf-fg0ImBOp_YpMR7C9IHSdcP1Mg8MLyqtaHLw10fRTjeabz-Qs-dAPqstnjRIJ5Rza6a7DDllAxi8lf9hvETeha5iKl4sfmt_RTT3DznwCeqm0eJ-jf-DtAmOZfE7w1Cx2eOtRCFpu-wAayA4wiydm-M-7rCnntis2HoiwW47JSK4v9spUm7BU0KIwAg1KrIHzlXEaswNMS7ALW84If7wxrhPTp_jzoP1Ks6rAU-2FYKQkvvlM9UQULHxo_iBLvdUD_c9P_CbtA0gPwV6du6uoe83gwFW67ZJUTS9RTyR3Sja6tBvToP0hxyg_S4Sn9xk7TR3ofgdGuhikWTOeREYxL-BfTI6WVdOBS8xZ-Vc-Qfp4VACGFemgy_f_d6upXhoKjBPwTW1Q9ex62ZpYnn_5JQLeELhmBBvqXsXrMaViSeZPNf16EGqWzHlgyvhX5tGsKq3OYtOx5IayRMW568UKZOLZSsuitIA2HW-aoOufjBdK1XqUF2QC1JwAB8FhmAQbQ8YO-feohUIQaDOA "Database model")
 * **Controllers**
-We have implementet a total of 9 controllers divived on these 7 tables.
-The two others is one specialcreated (custom) for welcomepage and one for session.
+We have implemented a total of 9 controllers divided on these 7 tables.
+The two others is one created (custom) for welcome page and one for session.
 * **Use of Docker**
 From the beginning of the project we decided we wanted both Docker and Heroku up and running on all members computers.
-Both rails and the postgres database runs as images.
+Both rails and the Postgres database runs as images.
 This is how our docker-compose.yml looks like:
 ```
 version: '2'
 services: